cuba-platform/cuba-sdk/Readme.md

   Enter a path to the home directory.
 Pay attention, that you need to use `/` instead of `\` when entering a path.

   For the already configured SDK, the `init` command does not clean up current SDK metadata.
-To check the current SDK status use the `sdk` command.
+To check the current SDK status, use the `sdk` command.

 3. Use the `setup-nexus` command to install and configure a local Nexus OSS repository.
 We assume that we have access to the internet.
-Otherwise, follow the instructions in [CUBA Platform manual](https://doc.cuba-platform.com/manual-latest/private_repo_in_isolated_network.html) to install and configure Nexus repository.
+Otherwise, please download correct nexus repository version from [https://www.sonatype.com/nexus-repository-oss]() and unzip the archive to the `nexus3` and `sonatype-work` folders in the SDK home directory.
+Then run `setup-nexus` command again.

   ![nexus](img/nexus.png)